 Just across the A16 is Het Lage Land, a neighborhood constructed in the 1960s & ’70s, in all likelihood designed after a wet dream of Le Corbusier.
 Its name means literally “The Low Land”, a suitable name for a neighborhood that lies at almost 7 meters below sea level.
 It was actually thought that the lowest point of the Netherlands was located here.
 To commemorate this fact, a huge monument was built, at a hugely monumental cost.
-The structure is inspiringly titled Vierkant Eiland in de Plas, or “Square Island in the Pond”, and its design replaced an original one that was deemed “too spooky” – imagine what that one must have been like!
+The structure is inspiringly titled Vierkant Eiland in de Plas, or “Square Island in the Pond”.
+Nicknamed “the Vomit Bowl”, its design replaced an original one that was deemed “too spooky” – imagine what that one must have been like!

 Ironically, during construction, it was discovered that the lowest point of the Netherlands was a few centimeters lower & a few kilometers Eastward.
 I find the Square Island in the Pond a strangely soothing monumental reminder of the vanity of all effort.
 If you’re in a philosophical mood, it’s definitely worth a visit.